crowdsourcing-class/crowdsourcing-class.github.io/pa1.md

 Python 2.7.5 (default, Mar  9 2014, 22:15:05)
 [GCC 4.2.1 Compatible Apple LLVM 5.0 (clang-500.0.68)] on darwin
 Type "help", "copyright", "credits" or "license" for more information.
+# You can comment with pound sign
+"""
+Or with triple quotes
+"""
 >>> x = 2
 >>> x
 2